 Our pre-school classroom visits / station tours are developmentally appropriate early childhood education programs for three and four-year-old children.
 As a pre-requisite to booking a classroom visit or station tour, the children MUST complete the lessons contained in the Preschool Learn Not to Burn Program and the Regina Fire Learn Not to Burn Program in advance.
 This material is pertinent to the visit and will prepare the children for the information the firefighters will be reinstating to them.
 We require two weeks advance notice for all bookings.

 Families, groups and classes are invited to visit their local fire station.
 Visitors can participate in interactive tours designed to teach participants about firefighting and home fire safety.
 Visitors will also be given the opportunity to explore a fire truck and learn about the various emergency fire, medical rescue and other equipment used by firefighters.
 Each tour lasts between 30 and 45 minutes.

-Upon completion of the Preschool Learn Not To Burn Program, preschool teachers can book a classroom visit by firefighters.
+Upon completion of the Preschool Learn Not To Burn Program and the Regina Fire Learn Not to Burn Program, preschool teachers can book a classroom visit by firefighters.
 During their visit, the firefighters will reinforce the fire safety lessons taught ahead of time, show the students their protective gear, and lead the group in a fire drill out to the fire truck.
 Regina Fire & Protective Services will provide teachers with a copy of the Preschool Learn Not To Burn Program at no cost.